jacobkap/crimebythenumbers/docs/choropleth-maps.md

 # Choropleth Maps

 In Chapter \@ref(hotspot-maps) we made hotspot maps to show which areas in Philadelphia had the most officer-involved shootings.
 We made the maps in a number of ways and consistently found that shootings were most prevalent in north and west Philly.
-In this lesson we will make choropleth maps, which are shaded maps and each region is a known area such as a state or country.
+In this lesson we will make choropleth maps, which are shaded maps where each "unit" is some known area such as a state or neighborhood.
 Think of election maps where states are colored blue when a Democratic candidate wins that state and red when a Republican candidate wins.
 These are choropleth maps - each state is colored to indicate something.
 In this lesson we will continue to work on the officer-involved shooting data and make choropleth maps shaded by the number of shootings in each Census tract (we will define this later in the lesson) in the city.

 Since we will be working more on the geocoded version of the police shooting data, let's load it now.